romsi/WIL/README.md

 Inserting at the beginning of an array is expensive, an O(n) operation, because it requires all existing array elements to be shifted in memory.
 Adding at the end is O(1); it always takes the same amount of time, regardless of the size of the array.

 Check out the `Stack` page on my [Data Structure playground file](/Data%20Structure.plaground) where I convert infix to postfix expression using stacks.

+### Quicksort

+Quicksort is an efficient sorting algorithm, serving as a systematic method for placing the elements of a random access file or an array in order.
+Developed by British computer scientist Tony Hoare in 1959 and published in 1961, it is still a commonly used algorithm for sorting.
+When implemented well, it can be about two or three times faster than its main competitors, merge sort and heapsort.

+Mathematical analysis of quicksort shows that, on average, the algorithm takes O(n log n) comparisons to sort n items.
+In the worst case, it makes O(n2) comparisons, though this behavior is rare.

+Check out the `Stack` page on my [Algorithm playground file](/Algorithm.plaground) where I sort a list of ordered item by date.

 ## Design Pattern